Our Story

 Bendico x Arthur's Coffee House

-There was only one slight problem; how was I going to make this dream a reality?
+The next task was to find a space to bring this vision to life.
 I wanted to do it back in my hometown of London, preferably where I grew up in West London.
-I spent almost a year building up the business, braving wet and windy days at a market in Richmond throughout the winter months, until I found my dream space.
+I spent almost a year building up the business, braving wet and windy days at a market in Richmond throughout the winter months, until I found the right place.

-As soon as I came across Arthur's Coffee House in Ravenscourt Park, I knew this was the perfect fit.
-Bendico is named after the Great Dane in Giuseppe Tomasi di Lampedusa's classic novel The Leopard, whilst Arthur's is named after the owner Max's blue roan cocker spaniel, the breed of dog I grew up with.
-Beyond just both being named after dogs, the cafe has the exact homely atmosphere I was looking for.
+My best mate's girlfriend recommended Arthur's Coffee House in Ravenscourt Park.
+I was immediately drawn to the name; Bendico is named after the Great Dane in Giuseppe Tomasi di Lampedusa's classic novel The Leopard, whilst Arthur is the cafe owner's cocker spaniel.
+Beyond just both being named after dogs, the cafe has the homely atmosphere I was looking for.

-A curated selection of our books is now on sale at Arthur's, with our conversation classes for French, Italian and Spanish taking place on Wednesday evenings.
-Our online shop has the full range of books, organised into collections of five books around different themes and topics.
-We also have our book club which explores the world of translated literature and meets on the last Tuesday of every month.
+Our bookshop is now open inside Arthur's Coffee House, with conversation classes for French, Italian, Japanese and Spanish taking place on Monday and Wednesday evenings.
+We also have our book club which explores the world of translated literature, meeting on the last Tuesday of every month at the cafe.

-Hope to see you at Arthur's Coffee House soon.
+Hope to see you at Arthur's soon.
 To stay in touch, join our WhatsApp community and sign up to our newsletter in the footer of our website.

 Tim, founder